-Of course, I don’t see Perry dishing out this kind of punishment.
+Of course, I don’t see Perry dishing out this kind of punishment for the Dolphins.
 But I do think he can make defenders feel a lot of pain as a kickoff or punt returner.
 All he needs is the opportunity because he does have a reputation for making the most of them.

 Let me give you the most recent example.
 In the East-West Shrine game, Perry spent most of the week practicing with the receivers.
 But he did get a chance to run one play at quarterback.
 The East had the ball on their own 48 yard line.
 They called a standard option play for Perry.
 He was in the end zone ten seconds later.
 Click on the link here and go to the 3:20 mark.
 Perry uses his quickness to get through the line and into the second level.
 After that, it’s just pure, unadulterated speed.
 He blew right past two defenders that looked like they had an angle but there was no way they were going to catch him.
 I can easily see Malcolm Perry making similar plays on special teams to demonstrate his versatility and increase his value.
 His elusiveness is sure to give defenders nightmares.